jpochyla/trezor-connect-chrome-example/README.md

-# Integration of TREZOR Connect to Chrome Apps
+# TREZOR Connect for Chrome Apps

 Run `bower install`, then import to Chrome as an unpackaged extension.